kylegilman/video-embed-thumbnail-generator/readme.txt

 * Restored ability to use percentages for video width (I didn't even know you could do this before and I apologize for breaking it arbitrarily).
 * Fixed Video.js play button triangle vertical alignment problem on many themes (where were all the complaints on this one?) and tweaked the :hover settings.
 * Moved play button overlay behind gallery thumbnail title if they happen to overlap.
-* Changed WordPress user capability required to access plugin settings from 'administrator' to 'manage_options' to allow access to multisite Super Admins and anyone else who has the manage_options capability.
+* Changed WordPress user capability required to access plugin settings menu page from 'administrator' to 'manage_options' to allow access to multisite Super Admins and anyone else who has the manage_options capability.

 = 4.1.3 - May 25, 2013 =
 * Updated Video.js to version 4.0.2 which is supposed to solve IE play-button loading issues.